ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M3-nfts/L1/index.md

 ![myths-quote](/docs/img/S05/myths-quote.png)

-[@punk6929 in this tweet thread 🧵 ](https://twitter.com/punk6529/status/1424127515476598796){target=_blank}beautifully sums up the role of NFTs in creating culture, myths and scaling human collaboration.
+[@punk6929 in this tweet thread 🧵 ](https://twitter.com/punk6529/status/1424127515476598796){target=_blank} beautifully sums up the role of NFTs in creating culture, myths and scaling human collaboration.

 Myth Building, or "branding and marketing", allows companies to place a logo on an item and charge the idea.
 It allows celebrities to earn hefty sums of money for a brand's association with them.
 Myths underpin even cryptocurrencies if we take a look at Bitcoin or Dogecoin.